 The written assessment uses questions from prescribed pre-reading material and supplementary readings.
 Examples of practical assessments include:

 To pass, a candidate must achieve a score of 80% in the written assessment and pass all practical assessments.
-The Resuscitation Training Advisor will then issue your certificate.
+You’ll be asked to acknowledge our instructor Code of Conduct and we will then issue your certificate.

 Candidates who pass the NZ Resuscitation Council Emergency Care Instructor Assessment may use the words “NZ Resuscitation Council Approved New Zealand Emergency Care Instructor” on certificates they issue as a provider of emergency care training, so long as their NZ Resuscitation Council Emergency Care Instructor certificate is valid.